-Artificial intelligence and machine learning: what privacy issues with the GDPR?
+13 Oct Artificial intelligence – What privacy issues with the GDPR?

 Artificial intelligence and machine learning technologies might find a considerable hurdles in privacy obligations provided by the GDPR.

-Updated on 2 November 2017 after the publication of the draft guidelines on Automated individual decision making and Profiling by the Article 29 Working Party
+Updated on 21 February 2018 after the publication of the final version of the guidelines on Automated individual decision making and Profiling by the Article 29 Working Party

-Below is my view on a very hot topic at the moment and you can also watch a summary (in Italian) in my video below
+Below is my view on a very hot topic at the moment and you can read a detailed overview in English and also watch a summary (in Italian) as part of my videoblog Diritto al Digitale

 What are artificial intelligence technologies?

 Artificial intelligence (AI) is intelligence exhibited by machines.
 In computer science, an ideal “intelligent” machine is a flexible rational agent that perceives its environment and takes actions that maximize its chance of success at some goal.
 Colloquially, the term “artificial intelligence” is applied when a machine mimics “cognitive” functions that humans associate with other human minds, such as “learning” and “problem solving”.

 - the collection of large amounts of information, also from the environment around them and

 - the ability to take autonomous decisions/actions aimed at maximizing the chances of success.